AmpyFin/Val/README.md

 **Happy building!** 🚀

-If you have tweaks you want (new strategies, a different data source, or a custom table in the dashboard), the registry pattern makes it easy—drop in a file, register it, and select it on the CLI.
+If you have tweaks you want (new strategies, a different data source, custom weighting logic, or a custom table in the dashboard), the registry pattern makes it easy—drop in a file, register it, and select it on the CLI.